AndreaPasqualini/andreapasqualini.github.io/index.md

 ### Publications
-Billio, M., R. Casarin, M. Costola, A. Pasqualini (2015), *An Entropy Based Early Warning Indicator for Systemic Risk*, Journal of International Financial Markets, Institutions and Money, (45) 42-59.
+* Billio, M., R. Casarin, M. Costola, A. Pasqualini (2015), *An Entropy Based Early Warning Indicator for Systemic Risk*, Journal of International Financial Markets, Institutions and Money, (45) 42-59.

 ### Working Papers
+None yet.

 ### Projects
 My research interests essentially lie at the intersection between Macroeconomics and Econometrics.

+## Python Tools
+* PyMetrics (see on GitHub soon)
+* PyEcon (see on GitHub soon)

 ## Teaching
 Period              | Course                      | Level | University